 This program leads to an associate degree in applied arts and sciences with a specialty in business data processing and provides the background and skills necessary for an entrance job in the business data processing field.
 It is designed with two tracks: one for students seeking careers with larger companies having centralized computer departments and the other for students seeking careers with smaller companies using microcomputers and commercially available software packages.
-Sixty credit hours are required.
 The following outline indicates the order in which courses should be taken.
-With the course load indicated below, students can complete the degree in two years.
+With the course load indicated below, students can complete this 60-credit-hour degree in two years.

-Course Name Course # Cr.

-FIRST YEAR -
+FIRST YEAR

 FALL SEMESTER

 Freshman English I LA 100 3

 Principles of Accounting I BA 115 4

+Keyboarding SD 145 1

-Introduction to Business BA 135 3
+Introduction to Business BA 135 .
+3

-Intro to Data Processing DP 110 3
+Introduction to Data Processing DP 110 3

 SPRING SEMESTER

 Freshman English II LA 101 3

 Principles of Accounting II BA 116 4

-Human Relations BA 250 3
+Human Relations BA 250 [°] 3

-Intro to Pascal DP 122 3
+Introduction to Pascal DP 122 3

 or Microcomputers: Operating

-Systems & Applications DP 116 3
+Systems and Applications DP 116 3 175

 Elective

+Principles of Accounting II Human Relations Introduction to Pascal or Microcomputers: Operating Systems and Applications BA 116 BA 250 DP 122 4 3